Visit Crete, Greece

 Introduction: our adventure begins in Chania.

-The Venetian harbour is one of the greatest landmarks of Chania.
+The Venetian harbour is one of the greatest landmarks of Chania and is a must-see when you visit Crete.
 It reflects the history and architectural changes that Cretans went through in the past, as many architectural elements of Egyptians, Venetians and Turks remain intact and make the old harbour and the entire town of Chania really stand out.
 The harbour itself is long and lovely to walk through, as it offers magnificent views.
 The long coastline is filled with cafes and restaurants, but the hidden gems lie in the narrow lanes filled with colourful houses and unique shops.
 You will find many architectural similarities with Venice.

-I’d highly recommend going during October or September because it’s still warm but way less busy.
+I’d highly recommend that you visit Crete beaches during October or September because it’s still warm but way less busy.

 The beach itself isn’t too big and is shared with some mountain goats who are constantly walking around trying to snatch food.
 We enjoyed their company and we even got some nice pictures.
 They are quite willing to pose!

 It’s a good thing to bring food, water, and other supplies you might need with you because in ’Seitan’ itself you will find none of these.
 But don’t worry, on the way to the beach you will come across plenty of mini-markets and grocery stores, plus you can also try our delicious Cretan traditional products.
 We brought popcorn, sandwiches, koulourakia and orange juice with us and had a great picnic by the sea.
 Of course, we had to share some with the goats.